A Radiant Barrier will work with mass insulation such as fiberglass and cellulose to increase your building’s overall resistance to heat transfer.

 Layers of dust do have an effect on the material’s ability to reflect radiant energy.
 Scientific testing has determined that the actual reduction in reflectivity ranges from 7% to 18% reductions in reflectivity over 10 to 25 years.

-Are foil radiant barriers the same as standard household aluminum foil?
+Are foil radiant barriers the same as the standard household aluminum foil?

 Will the radiant barrier make my metal hotter than without?